Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/digitalElectronics.md

 - Carry-save in serial multipliers:
-    - Carry-bits must be stored in a register betwen steps; If D is shifted, the partial product are accumulated at the same position and the carry is shifted to the left at each clock., which requires 2n single-bit adder.
+    - Carry-bits must be stored in a register between steps; If D is shifted, the partial product are accumulated at the same position and the carry is shifted to the left at each clock., which requires 2n single-bit adder.

 ![](image/20230329025807.png)